nightblade9/islamic-game-development/README.md

 ## The Infinite Drum Machine

-[The Infinite Drum Machine](https://experiments.withgoogle.com/ai/drum-machine/view/) is an AI-driven music maker.
-It layers together four different precussion instruments (you can customize from what seems like hundreds of samples) and generates a short audio track.
+[The Infinite Drum Machine](https://experiments.withgoogle.com/ai/drum-machine/view/) is an AI-driven audio maker.
+It layers together four different precussion instruments (you can customize from what seems like hundreds of samples) and generates a short audio loop.

 ## LMMS with Timbres of Heaven